acoomans/Populate/README.md

 Import the header

 	#import "PopulateKit.h"

+#### Adding contacts to the address book

-To add custom-made contacts to the address book, create the contacts with the _ACPerson_ wrapper and add them to _Test_ group in the address book:
+To add hand-made contacts to the address book, create the contacts with the _ACPerson_ wrapper and add them to _Test_ group in the address book:

 	ACPerson *personA = [[ACPerson alloc] initWithFirstname:@"Alice"
                                                    lastName:@"A"